← The journal Vertical M&A Guides February 19, 2026

 Short-Term Rental and Travel Data M&A: A Founder's Guide to the 2025-26 Market

-For founders of STR software businesses, whether you operate a channel manager, dynamic pricing engine, property management system, or travel data analytics platform, the current M&A landscape presents both opportunity and complexity.
-The sector has moved past its "growth at all costs" phase; the painful collapses of centralised operators like Sonder and Vacasa have recalibrated investor expectations.
-What has emerged is a market that rewards operational efficiency, data-driven insights, and the kind of sticky, recurring-revenue software that acquirers covet.
+For founders of STR software businesses, whether you operate a channel manager, dynamic pricing engine, property management system, or travel data analytics platform, the M&A landscape presents both opportunity and complexity.
+The sector has moved past its "growth at all costs" phase; the pressure on centralised operators such as Sonder and Vacasa has made investors more cautious about burn-heavy models.
+The stronger buyer case is now tied to operational efficiency, data quality, retention, and recurring software revenue.

 This guide examines the M&A dynamics specific to short-term rental software and travel data businesses.
 It covers recent deal activity, valuation benchmarks, key acquirers, and practical considerations for founders evaluating their options.